-If the status code is not specified in the header function, then it defaults to 302.
-302 indicates a temporary redirection.
-Meaning, the requested URL resides temporarily under a different URI.
+In situations where the status code is not specified in the header function, it will default to 302.
+Consequently, when you see 302, this indicates a temporary redirection and that the request URL is temporarily residing under a different URI.

-With a 302 redirect, browsers will typically cache the page for the session and no longer.
-Search engines will not typically transfer page rank to the new location either.
-That makes the 302 redirect ideal for performing site maintenance or other temporary use cases.
+If you experience a 302 redirect, your browser typically caches the page for the session only.
+Additionally, search engines do not typically transfer page rank to the new location.
+This is why the 302 redirect is ideal for performing site maintenance or other temporary use cases.

-Here’s an example of the header call with the 302 code specified:
+Here’s what a header call looks like with the 302 code specified:

 This call not only sends the header back to the browser — it also returns a 302 redirect status code.

 To set a permanent PHP redirect, you can use the status code 301.
 Because this code indicates an indefinite redirection, the browser automatically redirects the user using the old URL to the new page address.
 It also informs search engines that the page isn’t available anymore but is replaced with the new one.
 Consequently, a 301 redirect is considered the most user and search engine-friendly 3xx code.